RECRUIT. DEVELOP. WIN.

 "At Iowa, the coaches don't use technology as a recruiting tool, but actually teach you how to understand the information provided, which helps speed up each player's development process.
 If you are a current high school player looking to join a program -- where Coach Heller and the rest of the coaching staff are at the forefront of player development in college baseball -- then Iowa is where you should be."Cole McDonald

-A elite, three-sport high school athlete at Sioux City Norther, Robert Neustrom joined the Iowa Baseball program as a preferred walk-on 2016.
+An elite, three-sport high school athlete at Sioux City North, Robert Neustrom joined the Iowa baseball program as a preferred walk-on 2016.

 Three years later, Neustrom made the jump to the pros after putting together a decorated career in the Black & Gold.
-He started the final 116 games of his career, hit a career .310, improved his home run total, and left Iowa as the highest position player drafted since 1992.
+He started the final 116 games of his career, hit a career .310, improved his home run total each year, and left Iowa as the highest position player drafted since 1992.